 The Government has not and does not transfer funds to Temasek or GIC to improve their performance figures.

-- As shareholder of Temasek, the Government injects capital into the company through investments in new Temasek shares, taking into account its Temasek’s risk and return profile over time.
+- As shareholder of Temasek, the Government injects capital into the company through investments in new Temasek shares, taking into account Temasek’s risk and return profile over time.
 These investments in Temasek’s shares are reflected in Temasek's accounts and are made public.

 - An occasional misperception is that such capital injections can be used to improve the reported returns performance of Temasek.
-Capital injections can enable Temasek to increase the size of its portfolio, but do not improve investment returns7.
+Capital injections can enable Temasek to increase the size of its portfolio, but do not improve investment returns6.
 Temasek's reported returns figure follows the industry practice of computing returns, which is to deduct any capital injections from (and withdrawals by) the Government in making such calculations.
 Temasek's returns figure is reviewed and regularly published in its annual report.

 - In the case of GIC, the allocation of Government funds to GIC for investment management also cannot improve GIC's investment performance figures.

-- The amendments in 2002 and 2004 were made to enable the transfer of Past Reserves within the Reserves Protection Framework (i.e. among the Government and Fifth Schedule entities), without any loss of protection to Past Reserves.
+- The amendments in 2002 and 2004 were made to enable the transfer of Past Reserves within the Reserves Protection Framework (i.e., among the Government and Fifth Schedule entities), without any loss of protection to Past Reserves.
 Past Reserves cannot be transferred outside of the Reserves Protection Framework without the approval of the President.
 The amendments in 2002 and 2004 did not alter this position.

 - Past Reserves may need to be transferred to facilitate the restructuring of Fifth Schedule entities to better deliver public services.
 For example, the merger of the then-Board of Commissioners of Currency, Singapore (BCCS) with Monetary Authority of Singapore (MAS) in 2002 required the transfer of BCCS' Past Reserves to MAS.